Mauritania: Former General Mohamed Ould Ghazouani wins presidential election | DW | 23.06.2019

 Abdel Aziz backed Ghazouani, who was heavily tipped to win the presidential election.

-Located on the northwest African coast, Mauritania gained independence from French rule in 1960 but non-elected military governments largely ruled the country in the decades which followed.
+Located on the northwest African coast, Mauritania gained independence from French rule in 1960, but unelected military governments largely ruled the country in the decades to follow.

 Continuity and security

-Gilles Yabi, the founder of West African think tank WATHI, told Reuters that if Ghazouani secured a victory, he would probably carry forward his predecessor's policies but added: "Ghazouani is someone who is very discreet.
-It could well happen that the change is not merely cosmetic," Yabi said.
+Gilles Yabi, the founder of the West African think tank WATHI, told Reuters that if Ghazouani secured a victory, he would probably carry forward his predecessor's policies, but Yabi added: "Ghazouani is someone who is very discreet.
+It could well happen that the change is not merely cosmetic."

 Ghazouani once headed the country's domestic security service and was chief of staff to Abdel Aziz from 2008 to 2018.